 The INSIGHT hub is a collaboration between six partner organisations

-Like the other Health Data Research Hubs set up by Health Data Research UK, INSIGHT is a collaboration between public, non-profit and private partners.
-Our six partners are:
+Like the other Health Data Research Hubs set up by Health Data Research UK, INSIGHT is a collaboration between public, academic, charity and industry partners.
+Our six collaboration partners are:

 University Hospitals Birmingham NHS Foundation Trust (lead institution)

 Moorfields Eye Hospital NHS Foundation Trust